-7.15.3 External Support Access
+15.3 External Support Access

-Staff providing temporary guest logins for external support services providers must ensure that system access does not extend beyond the requirements for the provision of services.
+Staff providing temporary guest logins for external support services providers will ensure that system access does not extend beyond the requirements for the provision of services.

-Those requesting/providing temporary access must also ensure that system access is withdrawn as soon as the affiliate's relationship with the school ceases.
+Those requesting/providing temporary access will also ensure that system access is withdrawn as soon as the affiliate's relationship with the school ceases.

-7.15.4 Confidentiality
+15.4 Confidentiality

-Under no circumstances should personal or other confidential information held on the school network or IT equipment be disclosed to unauthorised persons.
-If you accidentally access information which you are not entitled to view report this immediately to the Head Teacher as a data breach.
+Under no circumstances will personal or other confidential information held on the school network or IT equipment be disclosed to unauthorised persons.
+Any accidental access to information must be immediately reported to the Head Teacher as a data breach.

-Staff must ensure that confidential or sensitive data is not accessible to unauthorised persons by logging off or locking the computer when it is left unattended.
+Staff will ensure that confidential or sensitive data is not accessible to unauthorised persons by logging off or locking the computer when it is left unattended.

-In classrooms, screens must be set to extend to the Interactive whiteboard rather than duplicate and when using screen sharing facilities, Users should fully close or minimise screens with any sensitive data / emails.
+In classrooms, screens will be set to extend to the Interactive whiteboard rather than duplicate and when using screen sharing facilities, Users will fully close or minimise screens with any sensitive data / emails.

-7.15.5 Security of Portable Devices
+15.5 Security of Portable Devices